 This can be a very low-cost way to market your ICO!
 Especially because it does not require any upfront cost.

-How to Create a Cryptocurrency: Managing your Community
+Managing your Community

+The community can be a powerful thing to surround yourself with while learning how to create a cryptocurrency.
 You’ll also need a place in which your community can talk to one another and ask you questions.
 The most popular app to use for this is Telegram.
 It is an instant messaging app, like WhatsApp or Facebook Messenger.
 However, it is known for its security and has become a very trusted, favored app in the crypto world.

 Telegram is not intended to bring revenue,